Maiwoche: Maiwoche in Osnabrück

 During the Maiwoche, artists and music groups of various genres perform on numerous stages spread out across the whole of Osnabrück’s city centre.
-These regularly include nationally and sometimes internationally renowned performers such as Die Happy, The Spencer Davis Group, Die Angefahrenen Schulkinder, Lotto Kind Karl, 4Lyn, Madsen, Mickie Krause and Casper; however most of the groups tend to change from year to year.
+These regularly include nationally and sometimes internationally renowned performers such as Die Happy, The Spencer Davis Group, Die Angefahrenen Schulkinder, Lotto Kind Karl, 4Lyn, Madsen, Mickie Krause and Casper; however, most of the groups tend to change from year to year.
 Stalls are also set up between the stages - similarly to funfairs – during the Maiwoche.
 In addition, a swing ride is set up every year in front of the cathedral in Osnabrück.

 The Osnabrücker Aktien Brauerei was a co-founder of the modern Osnabrück Maiwoche.
 The first Maiwoche festival was opened in May 1972 with a beer barrel tapping, in the presence of then-Lord Mayor Ernst Weber.
 It is the largest public festival in north Germany.

 More than 600,000 people attended the Maiwoche in Osnabrück in 2007 (which took place from 11 – 20 May).
-In 2008 it took place from 1 – 12 May (Whit Monday) and saw an estimated 700,000 people attend.
-The 2009 and 2010 events took place from the 8 – 17 May and the 13 – 24 May respectively.
-In 2011 it took place from 13 – 22 May, in 2012 from 11 – 20 May, and in 2013 from 9 – 20 May.
+In 2008, it took place from 1 to 12 May (Whit Monday) and saw an estimated 700,000 people attend.
+The 2009 and 2010 events took place from 8 to 17 May and from 13 to 24 May respectively.
+In 2011, it took place from 13 to 22 May, in 2012 from 11 to 20 May, and in 2013 from 9 to 20 May.

 Maiwoche in Herdecke

 The Maiwoche in Herdecke is also an annual public festival.
-Alongside typical dishes and drinks from the Harz region there are a number of offerings for tourists at the Maiwoche.
+Alongside typical dishes and drinks from the Harz region, there are a number of offerings for tourists at the Maiwoche.
 Herdecke’s partner city Blankenburg is also involved in the festival.